knassar/sate-cms/docs-source/content/docs/page-data.md

 Each entry in the Array must uniquely identify a Stylesheet.
 Valid entries in the `extraStyles` Array are:

  * A String representing the root-relative URL of the stylesheet
+ * An Object containing:
- * An Object containing the key `href` whose value is the above URL, and optionally a `media` key whose value is the media attribute for the `link` tag
+   * the key `href` whose value is the above URL
+   * optionally a `media` key whose value is the media attribute for the `link` tag

 ### <a name="extraScripts"></a>`extraScripts` <span class="type array">Array</span>